-Prior to 2014, the previous roll of honour for the Longford Senior Football Championship had been recorded in the early 1980s and was further augmented by Seán Ó Suilleabháin’s research which documented the county final scores from the early years.
+Prior to detailed research in 2014, the previous roll of honour for the Longford Senior Football Championship had been recorded in print in the early 1980s and was further augmented by Seán Ó Suilleabháin’s research which documented the county final scores from the early years.

 While some score-lines were added to the roster over the past quarter of a century, the picture was far from complete, and in some instances was wholly inaccurate.
-In 2014 a project was undertaken by the Devaney brothers to establish a complete and fully accurate record of the Senior Football Championship rolls of honour and County Final results/scores back to the first decider in 1890, as well as full records for Junior, Intermediate, U21 & Underage Championships using a range of sources including local and national newspaper archives and a fantastic package of records & Longford GAA history provided by local historical sources.
+In 2014 a project was undertaken to establish a complete and fully accurate record of the Senior Football Championship rolls of honour and County Final results/scores back to the first decider in 1890, as well as full records for Junior, Intermediate, U21 & Underage Championships using a range of sources including local and national newspaper archives and a fantastic package of records & Longford GAA history provided by local historical sources.
 The results of this project were published on the Longford GAA website at the end of 2014.

-1. Longford Titles: The town of Longford has seen a number of different clubs over the years, including Longford Leo Caseys, Longford Shamrocks, Longford Wanderers, Whiterock Slashers and Longford Wanderers as one – this makes sense as they were separate clubs and the establishment of Longford Slashers in 1954 came about as a result of the amalgamation of Longford Wanderers and Whiterock Slashers (who played each other in the 1938 final).
+1. Longford Titles: The town of Longford has seen a number of different clubs over the years, including Longford Leo Caseys, Longford Shamrocks, Longford Wanderers, Whiterock Slashers and Longford Slashers.
+Of those, 3 won Senior Championship titles… Longford Leo Caseys, Longford Wanderers and Longford Slashers.
+The establishment of Longford Slashers in 1954 came about as a result of the amalgamation of Longford Wanderers and Whiterock Slashers (who played each other in the 1938 final).
 However previous records did not combine the titles of Longford Slashers & Longford Wanderers as both were separate clubs when those titles were won.
 Therefore for accuracy and consistency the Longford Slashers and Longford Wanderers titles are kept seperate in the roll of honour.
-The Longford Leo Casey titles are also kept separate as this was a completely separate club to Longford Wanderers or Slashers.
+The Longford Leo Casey titles are also kept separate as this was a completely different club to Longford Wanderers or Longford Slashers.

 1888 GAA reaches Longford